 - Stay hydrated.
 Being hydrated is key to keeping your cells working properly.
 Your whole body needs to be hydrated and oxygenated (water helps transport oxygen to the cells).
 If your body is hydrated and oxygenated it has the ability to flow, absorb, detoxify and HEAL much better.

 - Rest.
 This cannot be stated enough.
 When you are injured, you have to let your body heal before continuing to do the same physical movements that you could do when your body was pre-injury.
 For example, the skin on the injured knee needs to be rebuild & replace itself.
-This process would take a lot longer with the constant bending and would lengthen the time the body has to make a new protective layer of skin.
+This process would take a lot longer with constant bending and would lengthen the time the body has to make a new protective layer of skin.
 Her bruised and sore shoulder obviously have muscles that have inflammation and tightness.
-If you try to do strenuous exercise, those injuries will take much longer to heal with possible side-effect injuries that can happen when the body needs to compensate for the initial injury!
+If you try to do strenuous exercise, those injuries will take much longer to heal with possible side-effect injuries that can happen when the body compensates for the initial injury!
 This does not mean you can’t move at all, it means finding something less strenuous like gentle yoga, stretching, walking, etc… If you’re used to going to the gym for an hour, spend that hour doing the new activity.
 The whole hour.
 For example, spend a whole hour stretching!
 You’ll realize how much of the body you can stretch and how good your body can feel with you give it a different attention than you’re used to.
 Spending say 1-3 minutes per pose and per side, will leave you feeling less tense, relaxed and more mobile – all good things!

 - Eat healthy.
 Eat seasonally, organically grown produce with a wide variety of colors.
 Skip anything processed, sugar, gluten, grains and/or animal products.
 Doesn’t this sound like you’re giving your body the best chance to heal and thrive?
 I think by this point, everyone should know why this is important – a diet with an abundance of nutrients, anti-inflammatory properties, etc… This is a no-brainer.